eli8527/ci22/content/projects.md

 ## Lab Assignments
 A1: Semantics are everything
 Create an HTML page featuring a collection of text.
 You are only allowed to use HTML tags to accomplish your layout.
 And you must use at least 6 different tags.
-Document what each tag does and why you selected that collection.
+Document what each tag does in HTML comments above the tag, and include a line on your page about why you selected that collection.

 By beginning of next class, upload this page to GitHub Pages.
-Your README.md should document what each tag does and why you selected that collection.

 ---
 The assignments below are subject to adjustment.